 Piper Jaffray is registered as a securities broker dealer with the SEC and is a member of various SROs and securities exchanges.
 FINRA serves as Piper Jaffray's primary SRO.
 Piper Jaffray is subject to the uniform net capital rule of the SEC and the net capital rule of FINRA.
 Piper Jaffray has elected to use the alternative method permitted by the SEC rule, which requires that it maintain minimum net capital of the greater of \$1.0 million or 2 percent of aggregate debit balances arising from customer transactions, as such term is defined in the SEC rule.
 Under its rules, FINRA may prohibit a member firm from expanding its business or paying dividends if resulting net capital would be less than 5 percent of aggregate debit balances.
 Advances to affiliates, repayment of subordinated debt, dividend payments and other equity withdrawals by Piper Jaffray are subject to certain notification and other provisions of SEC and FINRA rules.
-In addition, Piper Jaffray is subject to certain notification requirements related to withdrawals of excess net capital.

-At December 31, 2014, net capital calculated under the SEC rule was \$165.3 million, and exceeded the minimum net capital required under the SEC rule by \$164.3 million.
-The Company anticipates \$10 million of capital withdrawals within the next six months.
+At December 31, 2015, net capital calculated under the SEC rule was \$187.9 million, and exceeded the minimum net capital required under the SEC rule by \$186.9 million.
+The Company anticipates \$70 million of capital contributions from the Parent Company within the next six months to partially fund the acquisition of Simmons, as discussed in Note 4.

-The Company's short-term committed credit facility of \$250 million and the Parent Company's variable rate senior notes include covenants requiring Piper Jaffray to maintain minimum net capital of \$120 million.
+The Company's short-term committed credit facility of \$250 million and the Parent Company's senior notes include covenants requiring Piper Jaffray to maintain minimum net capital of \$120 million.
 CP Notes issued under CP Series III A include a covenant that requires Piper Jaffray to maintain excess net capital of \$120 million.